Voskovskiy/TheElevatedCase/README.md

 Simple console application written in **Kotlin**.

 **Task:**
 We have a building with random number of flours (2-100 by default).
-You have an elevator with random capacity(2-100) and random number of people around.
+You have an elevator with random capacity and random number of people around.
 The idea is to delvier people to the destonation flour as faster as possible.

 * **_startingFlour** : Starting flour, do not confuse with Array Index(let the code do the work)